-Apple sues Amazon over alleged trademark infringementAlex Wagner - Senior News Editor
+Apple sues Amazon over alleged trademark infringementAlex Wagner - Editorial Director of News and Content

 Earlier this year, Microsoft filed an opposition with the U.S. Patent and Trademark Office in an attempt to deny Apple the trademark to the term "App Store" because they claimed that it was too generic.
 That trademark is in the news once again, but now Apple is the one doing the fighting.
 According to Bloomberg, Apple filed suit against Amazon on March 18th, accusing them of trademark infringement unfair competition because of their use of the term "Appstore" in connection with their Android app market that could make its debut as soon as tomorrow.
 Apple is asking that the court prevent Amazon from using the term "Appstore" because they say that it could "confuse and mislead customers."